The best way to grow your hair faster is…

 Moreover, by taking these simple steps, you can improve the health of your skin as well.

-What brand you use isn’t super important, but what is super important is using products full of the right ingredients like seaweed and avocado oil and free of nasty stuff like PEGs and sulfates.
+What brand you use isn’t super important; what is important is using the right ingredients like seaweed, avocado oil, coconut oil, all free of nasty stuff like PEGs and sulfates.

-Expert Advice: When looking for a conditioner, get one that doesn’t have any short-chain alcohols high up in the ingredients list.
+Expert Advice: Avoid – at all costs – conditioners that have short-chain alcohols high up in the ingredients list.

 Once you give it all the ingredients it needs, your hair is ready for a revolution.